- Q: WHAT FEATURES DO I NEED TO CONSIDER WHEN SELECTING?

 - A: There are several differences which include:

 - Wall spacing: Both models are offset from the wall to allow approximately 4" of space so arms and feet have room for placement during certain exercises.

-- Space between rungs: Schroth Bars are slightly larger spacing which results in fewer rungs.
+- Space between rungs: PSSE Bars are slightly larger spacing which results in fewer rungs.
+Our PSSE model features 13 rungs with approximately 5" space between rungs.
+Our fitness model features 15 rungs with 4.5" spacing.

-- Wall Plates: Both have only a top and bottom wall plate which allows a mirror to be mounted for observing movement.
+- Wall Plates: Both our models have only a top and bottom wall plate which allows a 5 foot mirror to be mounted on the wall behind the ladder for observing alignment and movement.

-- Oval vs. Round Rungs: Schroth Bars have oval rungs vs round.
-Some scoliosis patients have weaker grip strength and the oval rungs assist.
-They are also more comfortable while hanging.
+- Oval vs. Round Rungs: PSSE Bars have oval rungs vs round.
+Some scoliosis patients have weaker grip strength or smaller hands and the oval rungs may be more comfortable for some hanging exercises.
 Round rungs allow consistent grip for 360 degrees which is beneficial when inverting or other non-standard hand positions.

 - Q: CAN FITNESS BARS BE USED FOR SCOLIOSIS TREATMENT?